tldr-pages/tldr/pages/common/ppmtobmp.md

 `ppmtobmp -{{windows|os2}} {{path/to/file.ppm}} > {{path/to/file.bmp}}`

-- Specify the number of bits to use for each pixel:
+- Use a specific number of bits for each pixel:

 `ppmtobmp -bbp {{1|4|8|24}} {{path/to/file.ppm}} > {{path/to/file.bmp}}`